colinleach/400B_Leach/doc/_build/html/_sources/galaxies.rst.txt

 Galaxies class
 ==============

-This will store and manipulate data for multiple galaxies and snaps.
+This stores and manipulates data for multiple galaxies and snaps.

 .. autoclass:: Galaxies
    :members: